-- Select Use WinPE files located in the folder I specify - Specify the path to the folder where the WinPE files are located. - 4. [optional] Specify Windows drivers to be added to Windows PE.
+- Select Use WinPE files located in the folder I specify - Specify the path to the folder where the WinPE files are located.

+- 4. [optional] Specify Windows drivers to be added to Windows PE.
 Once you boot a machine into Windows PE, the drivers can help you access the device where the backup archive is located.
 Click Add and specify the path to the necessary .inf file for a corresponding SCSI, RAID, SATA controller, network adapter, tape drive or other device.
 You will have to repeat this procedure for each driver you want to be included in the resulting WinPE boot media. - 5.
-Choose whether you want to create an ISO or WIM image or upload the media on Acronis PXE Server. - 6.
-Specify the full path to the resulting image file including the file name, or specify the PXE server and provide the user name and password to access it. - 7.
+Choose whether you want to create ISO or WIM image. - 6.
+Specify the full path to the resulting image file including the file name. - 7.
 Check your settings in the summary screen and click Proceed. - 8.
 Burn the .ISO to CD or DVD using a third-party tool or copy to a flash drive.